jamesdelaneyie/fileswiper/README.md

 - `npm start`

-### To Do:
-- ~~Drag main file list into bucket to move file~~
-- ~~Ability to move file to trash~~
-- ~~Add undo functionality~~
-- ~~Add a skip option on top of screen~~
-- ~~Add ability to store the last directories used in local storage~~
-- ~~Add ability to add and remove buckets from the UI~~
-- ~~Position buckets along circle path~~
-- ~~functionize the update file list~~
-- ~~actually add file previews for jpg, png, gif, pdf, txt/code files~~
-- ~~add file dialog to select directory for swiping !!~~
-- ~~add trash and folder icons!!~~
-- ~~add physics to main area so you can throw files into buckets, p2.js?~~ Interact.js
-- ~~bug: moving files too fast breaks the animation flow~~
-- ~~add: lock window size~~
-- ~~change: move add folder button to the circle path UI~~
-- ~~folders add / remove in one direction~~
-- ~~Move js files into src folder~~
-- ~~move skip button to offset center of screen~~
-- ~~move folder select to current folder area~~
-- ~~Add drop folder from finder functionality / both as root folder and as a bucket~~
-- ~~Double click bucket to make root folder~~
-- Remove tailwind, and/or move it to being used in stylesheet
-- Improve the responsive layout from fullscreen -> mobile
-- Implement the sort by option in the UI
+### 🛣️ For V1 (* = work started):

+- Allow a list of files from multiple locations to populate the stack
+- Have electron serve itself from local IP so can connect on mobile devices to swipe * -- This works!
+Tested 17/04/2023.
+Mobile needs significant UI/UX work to be usable -- Improve the responsive layout from fullscreen -> mobile -- Use websockets to connect to Electron instance on LAN -- Use QR code on electron main screen to open link on mobile -- Then verify connection on mobile using single use PIN -- Then use mobile to swipe files into buckets
-- Implement file filtering in UI
+- Add video previews in detailed view
-- Add x icon for removing folders, currently right click
-- Add search function to filter files
 - Keyboard shortcuts for moving files into buckets, skip, undo, trash
 - Add ability to rename buckets / folders

-### 🛣️ Ideas for V2:

-- Allow a list of files from multiple locations to populate the stack
-- Have electron serve itself from local IP so can connect on mobile devices to swipe
-- Add video previews in detailed view
 - Dark mode + add custom themes for design and layout
 - Cloud integration, dropbox, google drive, etc
--
+- Remove tailwind, and/or move it to being used in stylesheet / clean up styles in general
+- Implement the sort by option in the UI *
+- add search / filtering to the file list *
+- 🔠 Sort files by name, size, and last modified date *
+- 🕵️ Folder watching, file list updates on OS level file changes *

 ### 📜 License: